Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 [LINK: Training & Project Site for Raspberry Pi Gateway and Arduino Nano BLE Devices for Azure Iot Central](http://www.hackinmakin.com/Raspberry%20Pi%20Gateway%20and%20BLE/index.html)

-This project will enable a Raspberry Pi to act as a "Translation" Gateway and supports a number of scenraios...
+This project will enable a Raspberry Pi to act as a "Translation" Gateway and supports a number of scenarios...

 * <b>Protocol Translation</b> - Translate the Bluetooth Notify and Charatertics Data into Json and send to Azure Iot Central.
 * <b>Protocol & Identity Translation</b> - Translate the Bluetooth Notify and Charatertics Data into Json and send to Azure Iot Central and create Leaf Devices for each BLE Device.